College of Engineering and Physical Sciences

 Email: enginfo@uwyo.edu

-UW’s School of Energy Resources has partnered with the College of Engineering and Physical Sciencese for facilities and investments to enhance education and research in the following areas.
-The School of Energy Resources includes many elements of the following research centers of excellence (COE) in its strategic initiatives.
+The College of Engineering and Physical Sciences has partnerships for facilities and investments to enhance education and research in the following areas.

 Department of Chemical and Petroleum Engineering Professor Vladimir Alvarado’s center of excellence will focus on improved oil and gas recovery in unconventional reservoirs.
 A generous donation from ExxonMobil funded an advanced core-flooding dynamic geochemical flow-thru system and a state-of- the-art microfluidic experimental platform.
 The team has also received U.S. Department of Energy funding.